CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

-2. User did not enter a valid field that she wants to edit ·	taskBook returns a 'field not valid' error, and says that edits were not done
+2. User did not enter a valid field that she wants to edit Â·	taskBook returns a 'field not valid' error, and says that edits were not done

 #### Use case: Creating a shortcut